Mohith22/Mohith22.github.io/projects.md

 + [**Sudoku Solver**](https://github.com/Mohith22/Sudoku_Solver): Sudoku is a famous Japanese puzzle which can be found in newspapers and magazines.
 Implemented a backtracking algorithm in python to solve the Sudoku puzzle automatically.
 Object Character Recognition (OCR) model trained on MNIST dataset is used to auto detect the puzzle.

++ [**Custom Cryptosystem and secured Chat Application**](https://github.com/Mohith22/CryptoSystem): Implemented a cryptosystem inspired by the Public Key Cryptography, which was taught as a part of Info.
+Sec.
+Course.
+Diffie-Hellman’s method is used for the key exchange, followed by a feistel network for encryption and decryption.
+System further extended to a chat application with Socket Programming.

++ [**Movie Booking Website**](https://github.com/Mohith22/BookCinema): Developed an online movie booking website which has features like signup, login, movie display sorted by category, seat map, booking history, and recommendations based on user’s past data.
+Simple linear regression algorithm is used to estimate the user inclination to a category to provide recommendations.